How to Read a Dog Treat Ingredients Label

 What does meat and animal derivatives mean?

-It is a legal category term covering any part of any warm-blooded land animal.
-It does not tell you the species, the cut, or whether the recipe stays the same between batches.
+It is a legal category term covering all fleshy parts of slaughtered warm-blooded land animals and products or derivatives from processing the carcase or parts of the carcase.
+It does not tell you the species, the cut, or whether the recipe stays the same between batches.[1][2]

 Does with chicken mean it is mostly chicken?